junxit/us-congress-bills-113/metadata.md

 - 2014-12-08 — Mr. Petri moved to suspend the rules and pass the bill.
 - 2014-12-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8848)
 - 2014-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8848)
+- 2014-12-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.